buttahtoast/helm-testing-action/README.md

-# helm-release-actio
+# Helm Chart Publish

-This action allows you to publish a helm repository via Github Pages.
+This Github action allows you to publish a helm repository via Github Pages.
 It adds an improved Bash wrapper on top of the [Helm Chart Releaser](https://github.com/helm/chart-releaser-action).
 The main benefit of this wrapper  is currently, that each chart is checked if it has changes in it's `Chart.yaml` file.
 If not, no new release will be made.
 The script

 I am also looking into autmatic changelog creation for each chart

 ## Setup

-With the following steps
+With the following steps you can use this action in your repository:

+  2. Create a Branch called `gh-pages` on the repository.
+If you want  a simple landing page you can use (jekyll)[https://jekyllrb.com/docs/pages/].
+I advise you follow [this tutorial](https://pages.github.com/) if you are  new to pages.